lmammino/streams-workshop/01-buffer-vs-stream/README.md

 sys	0m1.248s
 ```

 Note how with the streaming approach we are never allocating more than a few Mbs of data.
-The script was almost twice as fast to complete!
+Moreover, this version of the script was twice as fast to complete compared to the previous implementation!

 > **🎭 PLAY**
 > Why not to try the same exercise with the 3Gb file?